thingsboard/thingsboard.github.io/docs/user-guide/ui/widget-library.md

 wl-home:
     0:
         image: /images/user-guide/ui/widgets/widget-library/wl-home-page-bundles-ce.png
-        title: 'For customize and display quick links to the platform&#39;s UI components, documentation or any other resources on the home page, display statistics about the number of entities and API usege, etc.'
+        title: 'For customize and display quick links to the platform&#39;s UI components, documentation or any other resources on the home page, display statistics about the number of entities and API usage, etc.'

 wl-html:
     0: